ByteBunny777/Netprobe/README.md

 > **Only scan hosts and networks you own or have explicit permission to
 > test.** Scanning systems without authorization may be illegal in your
-> jurisdiction (in Ukraine: Art.
-361 of the Criminal Code; similar laws
-> exist almost everywhere).
+> jurisdiction.
 This tool is meant for auditing your own home
 > lab, servers, or infrastructure you're responsible for.

 ```